 PATIENT AND STAFF PROTECTION

-During treatment, all staff wear masks, safety glasses and gloves.
+During treatment, all staff wear face shields, masks, safety glasses and gloves.
 If a staff member needs to leave the treatment room for any reason, gloves are always replaced with a new pair.
 Patients are always given safety glasses to wear for eye protection.
 Every treatment room is disinfected with an antibacterial disinfectant solution.
 The dental chair as well as countertops, x-ray heads, handles, hoses, and any other surfaces used are thoroughly disinfected after each patient.

 All staff maintain certifications with the American Heart Association for Basic Life Support (CPR & AED) training.
 Our clinical staff also attend continuing education courses on infection control, hazard communication, bloodborne pathogens and radiation safety.